 - Use a stand mixer to easily shred cooked chicken breast!

 - Rub lemon on hard-boiled eggs before cooking and it'll keep them from cracking.

 - Prevent mixing bowls and cutting boards from slipping by putting a damp kitchen towel under them.

 - Tired of stirring the oil back into your natural peanut butter?
 Store the jar upside down.
 It'll make stirring the peanut butter much easier.

 - Keep appetizers cold by placing a resealable bag of ice in a bowl, covering it with lettuce, then placing the appetizer on top.

 - When pouring liquids into a baggie to freeze (gravy, soup, etc.), put the bag in a large glass measuring cup or bowl.
 Cuff the top of the bag by folding it over, helping it to stay open and contain any messes.

 - Not sure if your eggs are too old to use?
 Do the float test!
-Put them in a bowl of water see if they float to the top.
-If they do, it's time to throw them out!
+Put them in a bowl of water see if they.
+If they do, it's time to throw them out.

 Make your time in the kitchen more enjoyable and stress-free with these incredibly clever food hacks.
 Woot woot!
 What is your favorite fun kitchen hack?
 Share with us in the comments below.

 - Learn how long food lasts in the fridge and the freezer before it goes bad!